 Once identified, how is an artist selected?

 We are constantly immersed in research, fearing that an overlooked master will slip by us unnoticed.
 We scour the Internet and back issues of many art publications.
 We travel frequently, visiting galleries, shows, and artists’ studios.
-Owing to this exhaustive research process, we pre-qualify many of the artists on redM.
-However, we still warmly encourage any artist to apply and have their works reviewed by our Art Advisory Board.
+Owing to this exhaustive research process, we pre-qualify many of the artists on ADG.
+However, we still warmly encourage any artist to apply and have their works reviewed by our Curatorial Board.

 What is the submission process?

 The artist, or an authorized agent for an artist estate collection, must submit the following:

 - Images: At least 20-30 color images that best represent the nature of the collection.
 But the more images, the better.
 We prefer digital images sent via e-mail or CD.
 Since high-resolution images can get stuck in outgoing email, we recommend using services such as Hightail.com.
 Alternatively, you can mail us hard-copy color photographs.
 But please note that we will only return items mailed to us that include a self-addressed stamped envelope.
 And, ultimately, we will need digital images.

 - Works Info: Each work must be identified with a title or description, the work date, dimensions (height always precedes width), medium, signature placement, and any other pertinent information about the work.